sekoya-finance/contracts/README.md

 - **Decentralized** - Everything is onchain, your vault, your tokens.
 - **Yield bearing** - Built on Bentobox to generate yield on your assets.
-- **Always at market price** - Double check with oracles like chainlink on every order to make sure the executed price = market price.
+- **Always at market price** - Double check with oracles like chainlink on every order to make sure the executed price is close to market price.
-- **Open** - Bots are incentived to monitor and execute transactions as they receive up to x% (see fees per network) on every orders.
+- **Open** - Anyone can setup a bot monitor and execute transactions to receive up to 0.5% on every orders.
 - **Low fees and low minimum amount** - No minimum amount by default and only 0.5% fee per order.
 But keep in mind that if gas cost are too high compared to the fees to be made, bots might not execute your orders.

 |                                      | Polygon | Arbitrum | Optimism | BSC    | Avalanche | Fantom |